All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Honest Lawyer, 3rd Tuesday @ 10.00am

-A general knowledge quiz once a month at The Honest Lawyer, Monaco.
-It will be a sociable morning.
+A general knowledge quiz with lots of laughs and very sociable.
+It’s not The Chase, it’s not competitive and there are no prizes.
+It’s just a fun way of testing your brain and keeping the grey matter functioning.
 As a condition of having free use of the Honest Lawyer’s side room we must purchase drinks and food.
-The scones are rumoured to be very good!
+The scones are very good!

 WEA Book Discussion Group